 Maggie Futch, MA, LPC

 Maggie Futch graduated from the University of North Alabama with her Bachelor of Science degree in Psychology in 2010.
 She graduated from Argosy University, Nashville, with her Master of Arts degree in Mental Health Counseling in 2014.
 Maggie has experience with children, adolescents, and adults with a wide variety of mental health issues including depression, anxiety, OCD, eating disorders, bipolar disorder, ADHD, and behavior issues.
 She is trained in both cognitive behavioral therapy and exposure and response prevention therapy.
 Maggie strives to provide a safe, welcoming environment for her clients and takes time to build a strong therapeutic relationship with the individuals and families she serves.
 Maggie is trained in both assessment and treatment of ADHD and specific learning disabilities including recommendations for academic accommodations for students of all ages.
 Maggie is a National Certified Counselor (NCC), Licensed Professional Counselor (LPC), and certified by the International Obsessive Compulsive Disorder Foundation to provide intensive outpatient services for individuals with OCD.
-Maggie and her husband, Bradley, have been married since 2013 and have a son, Mac.
+Maggie and her husband, Bradley, have been married since 2013 and have two sons, Mac and Tucker.

 Rachel Gulyas, MS, ALC